jamiekowalski/foldingtext-extra/custom_inline_markup.ftplugin/README.md

 By [Jamie Kowalski](github.com/jamiekowalski/foldingtext-extra)

 Add custom inline markup definitions.
 Predefined: `{}` for inline comment and || for inline highlight.
+Since these are given the attributes 'comment' and 'highlight', respectively, they are treated as Critic Markup in FoldingText and can be selected as such in a node path (and with `#cm` and `#hl` in my filter plugin).

 Requires [FoldingText 2.0](http://support.foldingtext.com/discussions/development-versions)